0xKingsman/Sequential-File-Renamer/README.md

 After the renaming process, the script outputs a confirmation message and displays the new names of all files in the specified directory.

-## Note

-- Use this script with caution, especially in directories containing critical files, as it permanently changes file names.

 ## Configuration

 Edit the following variables in `Renamer.py` to customize the word replacement:

 1. Change "C:/Users/admin/Desktop/" to your directory
-2. count = 1    # specify number to start the count
+2. "count = 1"    # specify number to start the count
-3. ".png"    # specify the file extension
+3. ".png"    # specify the file extension on line 12

 ## Author